ronaldbradford/readyset-tutorial/show/README.md

 SHOW PROXIED QUERIES;
 ```

-After initial operation, there are additional syntax that is useful for cache management.
+After initial operations which execute queries, data is loaded and caches are created, there are additional arguments for syntax that is useful for cache management.

 ```
 SHOW PROXIED SUPPORTED QUERIES;
 SHOW READYSET ALL TABLES;
+SHOW CACHES;
 ```

-There are additional `SHOW` commands that apply in certain operations and by default require arguments or prior statements.
+There are additional `SHOW` commands that apply in certain operations and may require arguments for correct execution.

 ```
 SHOW MIGRATION STATUS {ID}
 ```

-## Version
+## Readyset Version

 ```
 readyset@127.0.0.1 (imdb) [21:04:54] > SHOW READYSET VERSION;